S3Studio/socket_asyncio_threaded/README.md

 This code is used in my project which needs to read and write data with socket occasionally.
 If only *asyncio* is used, the event loop needs to run in the main thread; and reading/writing data from different threads needs a little bit more resource than coroutine.
 So I decided to put them together, which is this library.

-Some notes I like to mention:
+Some notes I'd like to mention:

 * Only client-side is available, and the implementation of server-side is under schedule.